samynjonas/Q-learning-AI-playing-Space-Invaders/README.md

 ![Image](https://www.assemblyai.com/blog/content/images/size/w1000/2022/02/rl5.png)

+## How is training done on a neural network?

+A neural network has weight connecting all neurons. for every connection of a neuron there is a calculation done, the result is the value of the connected neuron.
+By training the Neural network the weight value of these connections change changing the outcome.

+I run 500 batches(games) at the same times, and when they are all done, either dead, no time left or killed all the enemies.
+I compare them all, take the 2 with the highest score and run a MergeAndMutate function, this will create a new neural network with connections from those 2 neural network and adding a random chance of mutating a weight to a complete random value.
+Making the new episode better than the last one.

 # How is it done in this project

-In this project I have a character(the deep Q-leanring character) that train his neural network to defeat the enemies.
+In this project I have a character(the deep Q-leanring character) that train his neural network to defeat the enemies.\
-He has 17 inputs:
+He has 17 **inputs**:
 + bulletOneX
 + bulletOneY
 + distanceToBulletOne